 SSO Music Director and Conductor

 Kevin McMahon is the Music Director and Conductor of the Sheboygan Symphony Orchestra.
 His leadership of the Sheboygan Symphony began with the 2010-11 Season.
-Kevin also serves as associate conductor of the New York Repertory Orchestra in New York City, Music Director and Conductor for the Wheaton Symphony Orchestra and artistic director and conductor of the Maud Powell Music Festival.
+Kevin also serves as associate conductor of the New York Repertory Orchestra in New York City, Artistic Advisor for Opera Kelowna in British Columbia, Canada and Artistic Director of the Maud Powell Music Festival.

 Kevin studied orchestral, choral, and opera conducting at the University of Michigan with Gustav Meier, Carl St. Clair, Thomas Hilbish, Leo Najar, and H. Robert Reynolds, and at the University of Wisconsin-Madison with David E. Becker, James Smith, Beverly Taylor and William Farlow.
 McMahon's musical mentors include Margaret Hillis, Elizabeth A. H. Green, Gunther Schuller, and Maurice Abravanel.
 As part of the New York Philharmonic Symposium he worked with Erich Leinsdorf.
 From 1985-88, the Michigan native was music director and conductor of the National Arts Chamber Orchestra, and from 1989-94 he served as the head conductor for the Lincoln Opera of Chicago.
 In 1995 Kevin was appointed resident conductor of the Rome Festival (Italy), allowing him to lead numerous concerts, operas, and ballets in his ten-year term there.
 Kevin was music director of the Illinois Valley Symphony Orchestra from 1995-08.